 This is all amped up if I had a mother who had her own unmet needs, and expected me, as a child, to meet them (even if unconsciously).
 You support me.
 You take care of my feelings.
 You be what I need you to be because life is overwhelming for me.
 Which is way too much responsibility and will send me either heading for the hills (walling myself off from her need (and other relationships) because she has effectively taught me that “others” require more than I can deliver.
 Or I’ll actually try to deliver and in the process lose track of my own true needs and desires, just to make sure she’s okay so that she can maybe take care of me this time.
 It’s fucked up, yes, but it happens—all the time.

-This make its way into our sex life.
-If I’m in relationship with you with all this unconscious unmet need chances are pretty good that this little one is who I’m bringing to our sex life.
+This make its way into sexual intimacy.
+We bring our unconscious unmet needs to our sex life.
 If that makes you cringe a little, it should.
 I wonder if this is what underlies sex addiction.
 I “need” to be one with you.
 I need to dissolve into you.
 I need to know you want me, that I belong, that I’m special.
 I “need” it over and over again, because the primal wound has already been enacted.
 No amount of sex is going to give me the sense of unity and connection that I didn’t get as a baby.
-The only alternative is to stop, feel it, grieve, and then…

 Allow desire.
-Or call them wants.
 I desire you.
 Which means I’m coming to you as an adult.
 I’m vulnerable because once I’ve taken responsibility for what I want from you, you may choose not to give it.
 That would hurt.
 It might remind of all that I wasn’t given, which underlies the reason I shut down my desires.
 It hurts too much.
 But my desire might also arouse your desire, and then vitality comes on line.
 This is the fire of life.
 And don’t buy into that false neo-Buddhist crap, or false moral Christian crap for that matter, that desire is the problem.
 That’s not the problem.
 It’ the solution.
 The problem is attachment to a particular outcome.
 All we can do is to reveal ourselves by announcing our desire, and risk the other saying, “not interested”.
 When we were young that was potentially humiliating, especially if that’s all we heard, we learn to associate desire with humiliation.
 But when we’re adults, we can handle that without shutting down desire.
 Their “no” is just a preference, information from whomever we’re in relationship with at the moment.
 No sulking.
 No evening the score with power trips.
 Disappointment, sure.
 Then maybe renegotiation.

 Next time you hear yourself starting a sentence with “I need…” check in with yourself and see if it’s possible to change it up to “I want…” It’s just a preference, not a compulsive unmet need from childhood.
 (And if it is that, then bring compassion to yourself, comfort yourself, ask for somebody to be with you as you sit with the pain of it.
 Then come back into relationship as an adult.